About the course

-Evidence of recent experience in a UK Secondary school must have been completed prior to you making your application.
+Evidence of recent experience in a UK Secondary school is helpful but not a requirement.
 Other experiences of working with children may be taken into consideration.

 We are looking for ambitious and committed individuals with a passion for their subject and a desire to share their enthusiasm and inspire young people.
 If you have these qualities coupled with a relentless focus on securing the best outcomes for young people, we would encourage you to apply to train with us.